snootched/cb-lcars/doc/cb-lcars-state-system.md

 CB-LCARS contains a **simple custom state matching** system, allowing you to define a list of your own matchers using a variety of operators for conditional styling.

-This system enables your cards to dynamically update their appearance at runtime based on the current state or attribute values of entities—no reloads or manual updates required.
+This system enables you to configure additional conditions for dynamically updating the card appearance at runtime.
+Can be based on the current state or attribute values of any entity.
+No reloads or manual updates required.

 > **How to enable:**
 > To use custom state matchers, set `enabled: true` under `variables.custom_states`.